amewulonu/AW-DataPipeline/README.md

 2. Confirm all the tables and records were populated correctly with a SELECT statement on some of the tables.
 3. Develop the data dictionary for five (5) of the tables with columns such as field Name, description, DB_Field Name, Foreign Key, Foreign key table, Data type, and comments.
 Store the dictionary in Excel format.
 4. Using a stored procedure, develop the following on the DW: Total sales by year, Top N customers by Sales, Sales by Product Category for a given year, Monthly sales trend for a specific Product, create a stored procedure that returns customers who have purchased more than once and sales by Territory with Date Range.
-5. Implement aan gent job for the stored procedure sales trend and Top N customers by Sales to run every morning by 7 am using Agent jobs in SSMS.
+5. Implement an gent job for the stored procedure sales trend and Top N customers by Sales to run every morning by 7 am using Agent jobs in SSMS.
 6. Load the Data (Stored Procedures) into Power BI and provide the visuals.

 ## Tasks AW-DataPipeline (PHASE 2)